If you’re facing a Virginia DUI charge, at some point you will have to decide – do I go to trial or do I take a plea?

 In the Circuit Court, you also have the right to a trial by jury.

 You must decide whether or not to appeal, and you must decide whether or not you want a jury trial.
-Your decisions should depend on the facts and circumstances of each case, and you should ask your attorney questions so you understand what possible consequences any decision might have.
+Your decisions should depend on the facts of your own case, and you should ask your attorney questions so you understand what possible consequences any decision might have.

-In some cases, a misdemeanor DWI charge is simply indicted in the Circuit Court.
+In some cases, a misdemeanor DUI charge is simply indicted in the Circuit Court.
 Those types of cases are not discussed in this book.